JustRayCB/ULBTemplate/ulb/template.typ

   set page(numbering: "1")
   show: chic-hdr.chic.with(
     width:100%,
-    chic-hdr.chic-header(
+    // BUG: Chic-hdr bug: if nothing follows the heading the header will go up chic-hdr.chic-header(
       /*
         Choose place because the banner was too high in contrast with the heading-name